BitFunnel/NativeJIT/README.md

 install a new-enough CMake, see [this link](http://askubuntu.com/questions/610291/how-to-install-cmake-3-2-on-ubuntu-14-04).
 If you're using gcc, you'll also need to make sure you have gcc-5 (`sudo apt-get install g++-5`).

-pTo override the default compiler, set the `CXX` and `CC` environment variables.
+To override the default compiler, set the `CXX` and `CC` environment variables.
 For example, if you have clang-3.8 installed as `clang-3.8` and are using bash:

 ~~~